kanthikp81/q-code-test/README.md

 Implemented below features:

 - Created an api to fetch the data from the json file provided.
 Added deliberate delay of 1000ms.
+- Fetch and display property (hotel) details
-- Implemented Sort functionality
+- Implemented Sort functionality and summary in the header
 - Added Not found and loading pages to show custom message to the user.
-Click on Holidays, Rewards links to see the behaviour
+Click on Hotels, Holidays, Rewards links to see the behaviour
-- Used Jest to create few unit tests to test the summary , sortby functionality
+- Used Jest to create unit tests to test the summary , sortby , api router functionality

 Partially complete features: